On this page:

 Family and friends from around the world had gathered for the union of Helen and Bram.
 And it was a truly international feel to this fantastic wedding day.
 Helen was born in America to Swiss parents, and Bram is Belgian.
 It was awesome to see a few guests wearing traditional Swiss outfits, and at times it felt quite surreal to be in a Scottish Castle listening to so many people speaking German!

-My day began with coverage of the preparations.
-I love it when a couple both get ready at the same wedding venue.
+My day at Dalhousie Castle began with coverage of the preparations before the ceremony.
+I love it when a couple both get ready at the same location.
 This allows me to cover both preparations and get a beautifully balanced story of the day.
 Helen was getting ready in the highest part of the castle, a room with lovely natural lighting.

-I loved Helen’s bridal wear.
+I loved Helen’s bridalwear.
 A beautiful pair of handmade orange silk boots contrasted with the elegant vintage wedding dress.
 Helen’s look was completed with a gorgeous, elegant headpiece.
 Bram sourced his 1920’s suit from a charity shop.
-The combination of Helen and Bram’s choice of clothing looked fantastic, and they have a great individual taste which made for lovely unique wedding photos.
+The combination of Helen and Bram’s choice of clothing looked fantastic, and they have a great individual taste which made for lovely unique newlywed photos.

 We might not have had the best weather so far this year compared to recent years, but I’ve been fortunate on wedding days!
 Today was another beautiful day with glorious sunshine allowing everyone to head outdoors for the champagne reception.
 After a few group photos outdoors and at the top of the Castle at Dalhousie’s entrance lobby, it was time for a few pictures of the newly-weds.